top of page

 in the Iranian language family.

-At its core, the workshop provides a collaborative platform for scholars, engineers, and community researchers to explore the linguistic, historical, and social dimensions of NLP for Iranian languages.
+At its core, the workshop brought together scholars, engineers, and community researchers to explore the linguistic, historical, and social dimensions of NLP for Iranian languages.
 These include Persian (Farsi)Dari, and Tajik, as well as KurdishPashtoBalochiGilakiMazandaraniLuriOssetic, and related varieties—many of which remain severely under-represented in computational research despite their deep literary and oral traditions.

-The rise of foundation models brings both promise and peril: without deliberate inclusion, LLMs risk amplifying linguistic inequality and erasing local nuance.
+The rise of foundation models brings both promise and risk: without deliberate inclusion, LLMs can amplify linguistic inequality and obscure local nuance.

 bottom of page